-Must click on the map after selecting the satellite
+Must click on the map after selecting the orbit position.

-Select your wanted satellite in the box at the lower left.
-Optus is just an example.
+Select your wanted satellite in the box above.
+Optus at 160 east longitude is just an example.

-Put your mouse cursor at your location and double click or
+Put your cursor at your location and drag the map.

 To refine the accuracy, click on the plus sign in the map scale changing device at the upper left side of the map.
 The scale will change so that you can home in accurately on your location.
 Repeat.
 Choose the Map or Satellite view.
 Under Map there is a Terrain option.
 Under Satellite there is a Labels option for town and place names.
 The satellite photo image of the ground may enable you to see your house !